Chuck Malone

-Charles Ray Malone (born July 8, 1965) is a former relief pitcher who played briefly for the Philadelphia Phillies during the season.
+Charles Ray Malone (born July 8, 1965) is an American former relief pitcher who played briefly for the Philadelphia Phillies during the season.
 Listed at 6' 7", 250 lb., Malone batted and threw right-handed.
 He attended Arkansas State University.

 In seven relief appearances, Malone posted a 3.68 ERA with two strikeouts in 7 1/3 innings of work.
 He did not have a decision or saves.